Wyntuition/jekyll-now/todo/02-work-internal.md

 + docker notes: see VM file system, docker run --rm -it -v /:/vm-root alpine:edge ls -l /vm-root

+- Q's fo Jenn:
+    - What have been the biggest challanges on the project?
+Experience?
+Performance?
+Reqs?
+Client vs staff?

 ## PROJECTS

 ## INFO